How to Make Bacon Jerky

 As with anything that is made with bacon, even if it is bad, it will be great.

-But, there are some things to consider before start making bacon jerky.
+But, there are some things to consider before start making this recipe.

 The first thing to note as we get started, are the temperatures.

-This recipe involves using a smoker, because smoker is my favorite technique, but you could very well do this entirely with your oven and/or a dehydrator.
+This recipe involves using a smoker.
+If you don't have one, you can consider buying a smoker/grill combo.
+I choose to use smoker because it is my favorite technique, but you could very well do this entirely with your oven and/or a dehydrator.

 If you follow the temperatures regardless of your heat source, the outcome should be the same regardless.